Yates Stirling Jr.: Yangtze Patrol

 The year 1923 was a particularly chaotic one on the Yangtze.
 By the early 1920s, the Patrol found itself fighting river bandits while maintaining neutrality between the regional warlords that were battling the Nationalist Kuomintang forces and Communist Forces in an ongoing civil war.
 To accommodate this difficult military balancing act and the increased perils to U.S. citizens and economic interests, in 1925 Congress authorized the construction of six new shallow-draft gunboats.
 Construction took place in Shanghai at Kiangnan Dock and Engineering Works during 1926–27, with the "new six" launched in 1927–28, and all commissioned by late 1928 during Stirling's time as "COMYANGPAT".
-These powerful new river gunboats, expressly designed to navigate the treacherous Yangtze and the 250 miles of rapids "upriver" from Ichang (1,000 mi. upriver) to Chungking, were to replace the three coal-fired Spanish–American War gunboats seized from Spain in the Philippines more than a quarter century earlier.
+These powerful new river gunboats, expressly designed to navigate the treacherous Yangtze and the 250 miles of rapids "upriver" from Yichang (1,000 mi. upriver) to Chongqing, were to replace the three coal-fired Spanish–American War gunboats seized from Spain in the Philippines more than a quarter century earlier.
 Elcano, Villalobos, and Quiros had been patrolling the Yangtze since 1903; however age and their deeper drafts were proving increasingly problematic.
 The two gunboats built in the United States for service on the Yangtze, Palos and Monocacy were "obsolete even as they slid down the launching ways in 1914."

-All of the new oil-burning, triple-expansion steam engine gunboats were capable of cruising at 15 knots and reaching Chungking, 1,250 miles upriver from Shanghai, at high water during the summer.
+All of the new oil-burning, triple-expansion steam engine gunboats were capable of cruising at 15 knots and reaching Chongqing, 1,250 miles upriver from Shanghai, at high water during the summer.
 Their principal armaments were two (2) high-angle 3" guns fore and aft and eight (8) .30-caliber Lewis machine guns in swivelling bullet proof mounts.
-The two smallest gunboats, USS Guam and Tutuila with the shallowest draft, could reach Chungking year-round, including the winter when the river depth decreased by as much as thirty feet.
-During the high-water season, they could reach Suifu, 1,500 miles upriver.
+The two smallest gunboats, USS Guam and Tutuila with the shallowest draft, could reach Chongqing year-round, including the winter when the river depth decreased by as much as thirty feet.
+During the high-water season, they could reach Xuzhou, 1,500 miles upriver.
 USS Luzon and Mindanao were the largest and USS Oahu and Panay were next in size.
 These vessels gave the navy the capability it needed at a critical time of expanding operational needs.
 Stirling detached from the Yangtze Patrol in April 1929 and upon his return to the United States, was appointed president of the Naval Examining Board, Navy Department, Washington.